Asquidy/Asquidy.github.io/_papers/market-structure.md

 layout:
 title: "The Welfare Effects of Peer Entry in the Accommodations Market: The Case of Airbnb"
 category: research
-abstract: Online marketplaces have reduced entry costs across a variety of industries.
-These marketplaces allow small and part-time service providers (peers) to participate in economic exchange, often in competition with more traditional suppliers.
-For example, Airbnb and Uber allow almost anyone to become a hotelier or a cab driver.
-We first characterize market conditions favoring the entry of peer producers.
-In the context of the accommodation industry, we verify that across US major cities, a larger Airbnb presence is associated with low opportunity costs of renting out spare rooms, high investment costs of building hotels, and high demand volatility.
-We then provide reduced form evidence on the effect of Airbnb entry on hotels revenue, and highlight important city heterogeneity.
-We then estinate a model of competition between peers and hotels.
-This model allows us to determine the efficient market structure conditional on the level and variability of demand, and to quantify the welfare gains from peer-to-peer entry in the accommodation industry.
-We find that the consumer surplus benefits of Airbnb are relatively large in hotel constrained cities, especially during high-demand travel periods when those constraints bind.
+abstract: We study the effects of enabling peer supply through Airbnb in the accommodation industry.
+We present a model of competition between flexible and dedicated sellers - peer hosts and hotels - who provide differentiated products.
+We estimate this model using data from major US cities and quantify the welfare effects of Airbnb on travelers, hosts, and hotels.
+The welfare gains are concentrated in locations (New York) and times (New Years Eve) when hotels are capacity constrained.
+This occurs because peer hosts are responsive to market conditions, expand supply as hotels fill up, and keep hotel prices down as a result.
-link:
+link: "/assets/market-structure-dec.pdf"
 order: 3
 published: 0
 journal: Draft Available Upon Request